cpplibv/libv/LIBV-TODO.md

 libv.ui: Event Input
 libv.ui: Input field
 libv.ui: Button
+libv.ui: Color picker

+libv.ui: Floating layout with movable components (frames), who handles which responsibility?
+Think about it and postpone this task

+libv.ui: Label select / copy from a label (?) if specific property is set for it libv.ui: Label link support (?)

 libv.ui: List or Table - Not owning container view libv.ui: Make a sandbox for a input->button->label->list